ntlinh16/riakKV-eval/README.md

 ```
 python riakkv_fmke_g5k.py --system_config_file exp_setting_riakkv_fmke_g5k.yaml -k &> results/test.log
 ```
-This command performs a new reservation and runs all the combinations left.
-Remember to check the `walltime` when re-running the experiments to avoid violence the charter of Grid5k.
+This command performs a new reservation (provision nodes and setting up the experiment environment again) and runs all the combinations left.
+Remember to check the `walltime` in the config file before re-running the experiments to avoid violence the charter of Grid5k.

 2. If your reserved nodes are still alive, you can give the OAR_JOB_IDs to the script:
 ```
-python riakkv_fmke_g5k.py --system_config_file exp_setting_riakkv_fmke_g5k.yaml -k -j < site1:oar_job_id1,site2:oar_job_id2,...> --no-deploy-os --kube-master <the host name of the kubernetes master> &> results/test.log
+python riakkv_fmke_g5k.py --system_config_file exp_setting_riakkv_fmke_g5k.yaml -k -j < site1:oar_job_id1,site2:oar_job_id2,...> --no-deploy-os --kube-master <the host name of the kubernetes master> &>> results/test.log
 ```
 For example:
 ```
-python riakkv_fmke_g5k.py --system_config_file exp_setting_riakkv_fmke_g5k.yaml -k --no-deploy-os -j grenoble:2086482,rennes:1837521 --kube-master ecotype-9.nantes.grid5000.fr &>> results/test.log
+python riakkv_fmke_g5k.py --system_config_file exp_setting_riakkv_fmke_g5k.yaml -k -j grenoble:2086482,rennes:1837521 --no-deploy-os --kube-master ecotype-9.nantes.grid5000.fr &>> results/test.log
 ```
+* `--no-deploy-os`:  with this option, all your reserved nodes will not be redeployed again.
+Therefore, the old setups for the experiment environment are kept the same.

 3. If your script is interrupted after the step `Deploying Kubernetes cluster`, the reason maybe you forget to turn on VPN to connect to Grid5000 from your local machine or just a network problem.
-You can check it and re-run with option `--setup-k8s-env`:
+You can check it, turn on the VPN and re-run with option `--setup-k8s-env`:

 ```
 python riakkv_fmke_g5k.py --system_config_file exp_setting_riakkv_fmke_g5k.yaml -k -j < site1:oar_job_id1,site2:oar_job_id2,...> --no-deploy-os --kube-master --setup-k8s-env &>> results/test.log
 ```
-## Docker images used in these experiments
+## Docker images used in this project

 I use Docker images to pre-build the environment for RiakKV and FMKe services.
 All images are on Docker repository.